Medical professionals failed to spot burst appendix

-A burst appendix left David within hours of death after it was missed on four separate visits by the teenager to GPs or Worcester Royal Hospital – even after surgery he was left with a stoma bag, unable to walk long distances, and less ability to enjoy previous activities such as swimming or socialising with friends.
+A burst appendix left David within hours of death after it was missed on four separate visits by the teenager to GPs and Worcester Royal Hospital – even after surgery he was left with a stoma bag, unable to walk long distances, and less ability to enjoy previous activities such as swimming or socialising with friends.

 “If she had not persisted, David could have died.
 I was glad to be able to help them both.”